-Summary — Anything you post on a third-party platform — like Huffington Post, Medium, Facebook, wherever — should be published on your own platform, too.
+Summary — Anything you post on a 3rd-party platform — Huffington Post, Medium, Facebook, wherever — should also be published on your own platform.

 Platforms come and go